Preview

 Maccabi returned to Bloomfield stadium for the first league home match of the 2024/25 season as they host Hapoel Be’ersheva for MD3. of the WINNER League.

-Head Coach Zarko Lazetic who welcomed back his players from international duty, made two changes from the side that beat Petah Tikva.
+Head Coach Zarko Lazetic welcomed his players back from international duty, made two changes from the side that beat Petah Tikva.
 Roi Mishpati kept his place in goal while Tyrese Asante and Raz Shlomo were the two central defenders in front of the Maccabi custodian.
-Sagiv Jehezkel and Ofir Davidzada completed Maccabi’s back-four on the right and left respectively.
-Issouf Sissokho in the anchorman role joined Gabi Kanichowsky and Dor Peretz in the midfield engine room with the latter leading the team out wearing the captain’s armband.
+Sagiv Jehezkel and Ofir Davidzada completed Maccabi’s back-four on the right and left, respectively.
+Issouf Sissokho in the anchorman role joined Gabi Kanichowsky and Dor Peretz to form the midfield engine room with the latter leading the team out wearing the captain’s armband.

 On the bench Lazetic named new Brazilian signing Wesley Patati while Stav Lemkin who also joined during the international break was left out of the squad.
 Goalkeeper Osher Melika, Roy Revivo, Idan Nachmias, Eran Zahavi, Joris van Overeem, Nemanja Stoic, Hisham Layous and Ido Shahar completed the substitutes on the bench.